We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The four stages of syphilis are:

-- Secondary syphilis.
-Symptoms include skin rashes, headaches, fever, sore throat, and patchy hair loss.
+- Secondary syphilis: Symptoms include skin rashes, headaches, fever, sore throat, and patchy hair loss.
+Rashes on the palm and soles of the feet is a major indicator of

-If you’ve been sexually active with someone who has recently received a diagnosis of syphilis, get tested as soon as you can.
+If you’ve been sexually active with someone recently diagnosed with syphilis, get tested as soon as possible.
+Additionally, if you receive a syphilis diagnosis, make sure to let your partner know so they can get tested as well.

 According to the